autay27/sat-circuit-bounding/README.md

 Finding if a circuit for a 3and truth table using 2 gates exists

 <pre><code>
-ts-node reduce_gen.ts examples/3and.table 2 > prob && minisat prob out ; cat out
+ts-node reduce.ts 2 examples/3and.table | minisat
 </code></pre>

-Searching for the number of gates needed to make a circuit for a truth table, up to 5 gates
+Searching for the number of gates needed to make a circuit for a 3and truth table, up to 5 gates

 <pre><code>
 ./searchMinGates.sh 5 tables/3and.table
+</code></pre>

+Flags can be used - for a list

+<pre><code>
+cat helpreduce
 </code></pre>

 ### Reductions used